mike711028/Intro_to_Cpp/Lesson1:types.md

 	i = 3.2;
 	// 2.9 > 2
 	i = 2.9;
-	// you won't get any error messenge for truncation i = -1;
+	// you won't get any error message for truncation i = -1;

 	// most situations should avoid using unsigned int
 	// should use integer
 	unsigned int u = 0;
 	// it will not store -2 rather than other thing
-	// still won't get any error messenge u = -2;
+	// still won't get any error message u = -2;

 	// we all use double instead of float